Canadian Smokeshow Danielle Knudson Flaunts Cleavage & Taut Tummy In Lacy Red Bra

 Model Danielle Knudson took to her wildly popular Instagram account earlier today to share a smoking-hot new snapshot from her campaign with Guess.
 As those who follow the blond bombshell on Instagram know, Knudson regularly shares photos and videos from projects that she is working on and luckily for fans, most involve minimal clothing.

 In her most recent, smoking hot new social media share, Knudson struck a pose front and center, looking straight into the camera with a seductive look on her face.
 The Canadian-born beauty ran one hand through her hair while placing the other at her side, wearing her beautiful long locks down and slightly waved.
-The model also rocked a stunning application of makeup that included eyeliner, mascara, blush, and highlighter.
+The model also rocked an application of makeup that included eyeliner, mascara, blush, and highlighter.

 Knudson had her amazing figure on full display while rocking an outfit from Guess.
 Along with a lacy red bra that showed off ample amounts of cleavage for fans, the model stunned in a denim shirt that she wore tied at her navel.
-Over that, the stunner sported a red leather jacket and a pair of jeans.
+Over that, she sported a red leather jacket and a pair of jeans.

 In the caption of the shot, the model thanked Guess for one of her favorite campaigns ever and let everyone know that she’s grateful for the experience.